 - Supply decreases to meet demand.

 Supply is limited by the four factors of production: labor, entrepreneurship, capital, and natural resources.
-Demand is limited by the consumer’s willingness to pay the price a product or service costs.
+Demand is limited by the consumer’s willingness to pay the price of a product or service.

 The Business Cycle